-- Directions, explanations, and guidance regarding the preparation and evaluation of written assignments will be discussed in each course.
-Written papers will be expected to follow the professional standards of a formal college paper using the 7th edition APA format. - Any student found not adhering to academic honesty and anti-plagiarism policies will automatically receive a "0" on the assignment.
-Students will be referred to the Program Director and may be subject to disciplinary action.
-See Academic Dishonesty policy. - 3.
-Late Policies:
+Directions, explanations, and guidance regarding the preparation and evaluation of written assignments will be discussed in each course.
+Written papers will be expected to follow the professional standards of a formal college paper using the 7^{th} edition APA format and submitted to Turnitin through D2L.

+Any student found not adhering to academic honesty and anti-plagiarism policies will automatically receive a "0" on the assignment.
+Students will be referred to the Director of Nursing Education Programs and may be subject to disciplinary action.
+See Academic Dishonesty policy.